jeffmacinnes/pyneal-docs/content/installation.md

 >pip install Cython==0.26.1
 >pip install https://github.com/kivy/kivy/archive/master.zip

-Some users have reported problems installing the development version of kivy (under Pyneal dependencies).
-For assistance with this step, and other issues, see [**Troubleshooting**](/troubleshooting.md)
+Some users have reported problems installing the development version of kivy .
+For assistance with this step, and other issues, see [**Troubleshooting**: Installing Kivy](/troubleshooting.md#problems-installing-kivy)